brunosantanati/git-tests/README.md

 https://stackoverflow.com/questions/15213814/how-should-i-move-changes-from-one-commit-to-another

+WARNING: in case you already have modified files, stash your changes before proceeding with the instructions bellow.

 1 - git rebase -i HEAD~2
 2 - Put the 'edit' word in front of the commit you want to change: edit 97e9d62 Commit C, editing file2.txt